AshiqZaman/Computational-Finance/_posts/2017-04-20-my-example-post.md

 ---
 layout: post
-title: "Bayesian & Bootstrapping Computation in Finance"
+title: "Bayesian Approach & Bootstrapping Computation in Finance"

 ---

-I'm going to implement a Bayesian linear regression in R from scratch and use it to forecast FTSE100 returnby using Dividend Yield.
+I'm going to implement a Bayesian approach linear regression in R from scratch and use it to forecast FTSE100 returnby using Dividend Yield.

 **The Bayesian Method of Financial Forecasting**